UoB-COMSM0110/2024-group-5/README.md

 #### Major Classes

 + `Spaceship`: represents the players spaceship, which will be equipped with health points and weapons.
 It has a central role in gameplay, as evidenced by the 1..1 relationship with the `Player`.
 It is also part of a composition relationship with an array of weapon objects.
-+ `Enemy`: Abstracts various enemy types in the game, which can be extended into specialist enemy types.
++ `Enemy`: Abstracts various enemy types in the game, which can be extended into specialist enemy types.alt text
 + `Map`, *Panel*, and *Obstacle*: Concerned with the game’s environment, UI, and difficulty, respectively.
   - `Map` creates moveable map objects.
   - `Panel` displays scores and statistics.